Stability for the inverse source problems in elastic and electromagnetic waves: Introduction

 Throughout, we assume that the source of either the external force or the electric current density has a compact support $\Omega\subset\mathbb R^d$, $d=2$ or $3$.
 Let $\hat{R}>0$ be a sufficiently large constant such that $\bar\Omega\subset B_{\hat R}=\{\boldsymbol x=(x_1, \dots, x_d)^\top\in\mathbb R^d: |\boldsymbol x|<\hat{R}\}$.
 Let $R>\hat{R}$ be a constant such that $B_{\hat R}\subset B_R=\{\boldsymbol x\in\mathbb R^d: |\boldsymbol x|<R\}$.
 Denote by $\Gamma_R=\{\boldsymbol x\in \mathbb R^d: |\boldsymbol x|=R\}$ the boundary of $B_R$ where the measurement of the wave field is taken.
 Let $U_R=(-R, R)^d$ be a rectangular box in $\mathbb R^d$.
 Clearly we have $\Omega\subset B_{\hat R}\subset B_R\subset U_R$.
 The problem geometry is shown in Figure \ref{pg}.

 The paper is organized as follows.
-In section 2, we show the increasing stability in the inverse source problem for elastic waves.
+In Section 2, we show the increasing stability of the inverse source problem for elastic waves.
 Section 3 is devoted to the inverse source problem for electromagnetic waves.
-The uniqueness is discussed and the increasing stability is obtained.
-In both sections, the analysis is carried for continuous frequency data and then followed by the discussion for the discrete frequency data.
-The paper is concluded with some general remarks and future work in section 4.
-To make the paper easily accessible, we introduce in the appendices some necessary notation and useful results on the differential operators, Helmholtz decomposition, and Soblev spaces.
+The uniqueness and non-uniqueness are discussed and the increasing stability is obtained.
+In both sections, the analysis is carried for the continuous frequency data, followed by the discussion for the discrete frequency data.
+The paper is concluded with some general remarks in Section 4.
+To make the paper easily accessible, some necessary notations and useful results are provided in the appendices on the differential operators, Helmholtz decomposition, and Sobolev spaces.